dennisawj/HaruAllergies/README.md

-This is a webpage for easy access to Haru's List of Evil Allergies.
-Hosted on Github.
+Haru’s List of Evil Allergies 🐾

+This webpage provides quick and easy access to Haru’s allergy list — a simple reference to keep track of foods and items that are unsafe.

+Hosted on GitHub Pages for convenience and accessibility.